 We are excited to announce a new quilt challenge titled “Water is Life: Clean Water and Its Impact on the Lives of Women and Girls around the World.”
 The exhibit is scheduled to debut at the United Nations in Geneva in March 2016 to commemorate UN World Water Day.
 This challenge is in partnership with the U.S. Mission to the U.N. in Geneva and American Exchange Rome.
 The deadline for submissions is November 1, 2015.
 Information on the challenge and how to enter can be found here.

 Advocacy Quilting at the New England Quilt Museum

-Through May 3, Quilt for Change is part of an exhibit at the New England Quilt Museum in Lowell, MA. titled “Advocacy Quilting: Inspiring Social Change.”
-The exhibit features quilts from all three of our challenges to date as well as quilts from one of our partner organizations, The Advocacy Project.
-Allison Wilbur will give a brown bag lunch lecture on Charity Quilting in the U.S. on Thursday April 2, 2015 at 12:30 at the museum in Lowell.
+Quilt for Change was part of an exhibit at the New England Quilt Museum in Lowell, MA titled “Advocacy Quilting: Inspiring Social Change.”
+The spring 2015 exhibit featured quilts from all three of our challenges to date as well as quilts from one of our partner organizations, The Advocacy Project.
+Allison Wilbur gave a brown bag lunch lecture on Charity Quilting in the U.S. on Thursday April 2, 2015 at the museum in Lowell.

 Clearing House of Socially Conscious Quilt Projects

 If you or your guild are looking for a project to help make the world a better place, Quilt for Change keeps a list of national and international charity quilt projects.
 If you would like to suggest a project or organization for inclusion in our list, please email us at email@example.com.